-Housing
+Our Programs Housing

-Community Residences are licensed by the New York State Office of Mental Health and provide a home with round the clock, supervised care offering supportive and restorative services.
+Community Residences are licensed by the New York State Office of Mental Health and provide a home with 24 hour supervised care offering supportive and restorative services.
 Mercy Haven has three residences, totaling a maximum of 34 participants.
 The goal for each participant is to become self-sufficient and transition into permanent housing, either with Mercy Haven or elsewhere, within two years.